 Eating disorders can include some combination of disordered eating seen in anorexia, bulimia and binge eating disorder.
 While these combination behaviors may not be diagnosed as a full blown eating disorder, they are still very dangerous to your health and well-being and require professional help.

-Information, screening, evaluation and treatment referals are offered FOR FREE and COMPLETELY CONFIDENTIAL on campus through both:
+Information, screening, evaluation and treatment referrals are COMPLETELY CONFIDENTIAL on campus through both:

 If you would prefer to receive treatment off campus, CAPS and UHS can provide you with a referral to a treatment program that would best meet your needs.